This post may contain affiliate links. Please read our disclosure policy.

 - Air fry at 350 degrees F for 10 minutes.
 When done, open cooking compartment, flip bacon pieces, and cook for another 2-5 minutes depending on desired chewy or crispy level.

-My favorite recipes that use bacon:
+Here are my favorite recipes that use bacon:

 - Warm Spinach Salad with Bacon Dressing